carmeltong/carmeltong/README.md

 ## Hi there 👋 I'm Carmel

 Welcome to my GitHub!
-I'm passionate about building creative solutions at the intersection of **business technology**.
-I'm passionate about all things strategy, design, and sports, and eager to explore/learn anything that expands my perspective.
+I'm passionate about building creative solutions at the intersection of **business and technology**.
+I'm passionate about all things strategy, design, and sports, and eager to explore/learn anything that expands my perspectives.

 ## 🚀 About Me